kiooss/dotmagic/README.md

 Basicly tested on OSX / Ubuntu, but some configuration like (*vim*/*zsh*/*tmux*) should be able to migrate to other os distribution easily.

+I use vim as my editor, zsh as my shell, and tmux as my terminal multiplexer.

 ## The Purpose

 *Automate All The Things!*